tonethar/IGME-330-Master/notes/vue-2.md

 - https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS
 - https://enable-cors.org/server_apache.html

-1. To enable CORS, we need to add the following to the .htaccess file in the same folder as our PHP "Joke Server":
+1. We have already seen how to enable CORS by adding `header()` code to our PHP code.
+Another way is to add the following to the .htaccess file in the same folder as our PHP "Joke Server":

 `Header set Access-Control-Allow-Origin "*"`